Skip to main content

 SPECIFICITY

 Replace categories with precise specs.
-"Write 60 words for millennials" vs "Write a description."
+"Write 60 words for millennials" beats "write a description."

 🖼️